Taxonomy and Botany of Japanese Umbrella Pine Trees

 Given their origin, the plants are also valued by aficionados of Japanese gardens, both for landscaping purposes and to create bonsai.

 These novel specimens cannot be relied upon to withstand drought successfully, nor are they especially cold-hardy.
 This confines them to a somewhat tighter range than most trees.
-Japanese umbrella pines remind me of golden chain trees in this sense: they do not want it too hot, but they do not want it too cold, either.
+Japanese umbrella pines are similar to golden chain trees in this sense: they do not want it too hot, but they do not want it too cold, either.

 What does this mean regarding care?
 Well, first of all, at the warmer end of their range, make sure that they are well watered; you may even wish to give them a little afternoon shade.
 At the cooler extreme of their range, they may suffer winter burn, so locate them in sheltered locations (where they will not be exposed to the worst of the winds) or consider providing them with winter protection via a shelter or by wrapping in burlap.
 Regarding such winter protection, however, there are two drawbacks: